DistFlow Extensions for AC Transmission Systems: Conclusion

 \section{Conclusion}

-This paper has significantly increased the applicability of the established Convex-DistFlow (CDF) relaxation of the power flow equations by proposing an extended CDF model, which is applicable to transmission systems.
+This paper increases the applicability of the established Convex-DistFlow (CDF) relaxation of the power flow equations by proposing an extended CDF model, which is applicable to industrial transmission system datasets.
 Additionally, it was shown that this extended CDF model defines the same convex set as the well known SOC relaxation for transmission systems.
 Given that these relaxations define the same set of solutions, the natural frontier for future work is to conduct a detailed numerical study of these two relaxations.
 Although the relaxation quality may be identical, significant differences in the formulations may lead to variations in the computation time of the numerical methods used to solve these equations.